gracie-platform/control-deck/README.md

-# control
+# control-deck
-this repository is for all high level decisions and planning.
+This repository is for all high level decision making and planning.